tungnguyen1610/Tung_Blog/content/embedded_systems/Embedded_Linux.md

 ### 🔹 Phase 1: ROM Code (Primary Bootloader)

 This is the very first code that runs after power-on or reset.
-It is stored **on-chip** in the SoC and is called **ROM code**.
+Hardware reset logic activates and initializes clock/power domains before the SoC begins executing the on-chip ROM code.
+The code is stored **on-chip** in the SoC and is called **ROM code**.
 Its job is to load a small portion of code from pre-defined sources into **SRAM**.

 For example, Texas Instruments (TI) Sitara and OMAP processors may attempt to load this code (commonly named `MLO`) from: